-Pros: You can join the basic membership site for free.
+The Good: You can join the basic membership site for free.
 Ryan posts much of his training and marketing material on the free membership site.
 You are told up-front what you'll be buying and for how much.

-Cons: The programs you sign up for and buy ads from prop other ad pack programs that you'll eventually need to join too.
+The Bad: The programs you sign up for and buy ads from prop other ad pack programs that you'll eventually need to join too.
 You don't qualify for referral commissions until you pay for a gold membership.
 If you opt out of your gold membership plan, you get kicked out of MAPS.
 The promoted ad packs programs are mostly ad pack Ponzi schemes.

-Our Recommendation: This an unsustainable long-term program that will fizzle out as soon as member recruitment falters.
+The Bottom Line: This an unsustainable long-term program that will fizzle out as soon as member recruitment falters.
 Stay away.
 I’ve reviewed much more legitimate companies that will show you how to build a real business online.
 Click here to see my top recommendation.